mouse-reeve/recipes/markdown/meat/trumpet_mushroom_pulled_pork.md

 ### Steps
  - Use a fork to shred the mushrooms
  - Stir together the remaining ingredients in a sealable container, and marinade the mushrooms for at least 10 minutes, or up to three days.
- - Saute with a little oil until crispy, or however you'd like.
+ - Sauté with a little oil until crispy, or however you'd like.

 > Source: The Vegan Meat Cookbook by Miyoko Schinner